borzodelivery/backend-code-sample/readme.md

     }

     /**
-     * Добавление нового приветствия для курьеров.
+     * Creating a new courier greeting.
      */
     public function addAction(): ViewAbstract {
         $form = new CourierGreetingForm();